voothi/20250228230803-whisper/README.md

 -   **Clipboard Support**: Automatically copy transcribed text to the clipboard.
 -   **Sequential Processing**: Audio recordings are queued and processed sequentially, ensuring no data is lost even if you record multiple clips in rapid succession.
 -   **Timestamping**: Option to save files with timestamps.
+-   **Robust Architecture**: Built on a Functional Finite State Machine (Automatic Programming Pattern) for rock-solid reliability and sequence handling.

+## Architecture

+The application uses a **Functional FSM (Finite State Machine)** to manage its internal logic, ensuring high reliability:

+1.  **IDLE** (Blue Icon): Waiting for user input.
+2.  **RECORDING** (Red Icon): capturing audio.
+3.  **PROCESSING** (Yellow Icon): Transcribing audio queue.

+This "Automatic Programming" pattern guarantees that recordings and transcriptions are always processed in the correct order, and the status icon always reflects the true state of the application.

 [Return To Top](#table-of-contents)